gaoyuanliang/bank_card_detection/README.md

 https://drive.google.com/file/d/10H70SUi1C5R79cu-27u-bg9ytnZ8JV9F/view?usp=sharing
 ```

-to use the model to tag the image, we have four cases
+to use the model to tag the image, we have three cases

 ## usage